Before Mars (novel): Reception

 Writing at Den of Geek, Megan Crouse called Before Mars "a thrilling science fiction mystery, a societal critique, and a character study".
 She said Newman treats Anna with "careful attention".
 Her flashbacks "work well" in revealing just enough to create suspense, and the story's first-person point-of-view fills it with "claustrophobia and anxiety".
-Anna's difficult marriage is sensitively handled, and reminded Crouse of the marriage of convenience in Sheri Tepper's 1989 science fiction novel, Grass.
+Anna's difficult marriage is sensitively handled, and reminded Crouse of the marriage of convenience in Sheri S. Tepper's 1989 science fiction novel, Grass.
 Newman's other characters are all seen through Anna's limited perspective, and while none are "poorly drawn", they are not as well developed as the protagonist.
 Crouse concluded that while Before Mars "works on many levels", she felt that not all the issues raised are full addressed and the "ending slumps".

-In a review in Locus magazine, Adrienne Martini wrote that in Before Mars Newman builds on her Planetfall universe with its corporation-controlled governments and their citizen-monitoring via implanted chips.
+In a review for Locus, Adrienne Martini wrote that in Before Mars Newman builds on her Planetfall universe with its corporation-controlled governments and their citizen-monitoring via implanted chips.
 She remarked that Newman's narrative can be unsettling, leaving the reader "a little removed from the action", which gives the impression that her characters are wrapped in "a thin layer of gauze".
 Yet, Martini added, "it still works somehow".
 What she did feel "doesn't work as well" are the reams of backstory, which tend to "bog the story down".
 She said some of Anna's musings "read like therapy sessions".
 But overall, Martini concluded that "there's more enjoyable and intriguing moments in Before Mars than not".